This vegetarian ramen recipe is my take on a classic! It’s meal prep-friendly, easy to cook and super customizable as always.

 In this homemade vegetarian ramen, we’re using the fun cheap ramen noodles (sans flavor packet), marinated eggs (optional!), sauteed mushrooms, carrot ribbons, corn, green onion and tofu (optional).

 These veggies are by no means traditional for Japanese ramen (although corn is found in ramen from the northern regions of Japan!).
 These choices were influenced by the colors and textures I wanted in my ramen and as always, the veggies are customizable.

 Most of the work you’ll do for this meal is making the broth, eggs and tofu.

-How to customize this recipe
+How to Customize this Vegetarian Ramen

 So many veggies are great in ramen!
 Here are some I would use.
 You can add these raw, but I recommend giving them a quick saute first.